spinnaker/spinnaker.io/content/en/docs/guides/tutorials/codelabs/azure-kubernetes-source-to-prod/_index.md

 ---
 title: "Continuous Delivery to Kubernetes on Azure"
 linkTitle: "Continuous Delivery to Kubernetes on Azure"
-weight: 2
 description: >
-  In this codelab, you will create a Source to Prod pipeline targeting a Kubernetes cluster in Azure.
+  Deploy a Dev Ops VM with a sample source-to-prod pipeline targeting Kubernetes on Azure.
 ---